Ravine Flyer II: Ride

-The ride is a hybrid coaster with wooden track and a steel frame.
-It was designed by The Gravity Group.
-The layout contains ten airtime hills, as well as three drops measuring 120 feet (37 m), 105 feet (32 m), and 60 feet (18 m).
-It traverses PA 832 on an arch bridge measuring 165 ft long, making it the only ride to cross over a four-lane highway.
-The ride is cited as being 3061 ft long.
-It is the tallest and fastest wooden coaster in Pennsylvania, and it possesses the longest and steepest drop on any wooden coaster in the state.
-Each day before the park opens, a Waldameer mechanic spends two hours inspecting the ride.
+Ravine Flyer II was designed by The Gravity Group and is a hybrid coaster, with wooden track and a steel support frame.
+The layout contains ten airtime moments, as well as three drops measuring 120 ft, 105 ft, and 60 ft.
+The first drop reaches a maximum vertical angle of 60°, and track in other parts of the ride features banking up to 90°.
+The ride is cited as being 3061 ft long and running at top speeds of 60 mph.
+One ride cycle lasts approximately one minute and 30 seconds.
+It traverses PA 832 twice on an arch bridge measuring 165 ft long, making it the only ride in the world to cross over a four-lane highway.
+It is the tallest and fastest wooden coaster in Pennsylvania, and it possesses the longest and steepest drop on any wooden coaster in the state as well.